Sivamorgan/PERCEPTION-IN-ROBOTICS-PIR-/README.md

-These are the assignments done in the Perception in Robotics Class in FAU Sose 2024.
+These assignments were submitted in the Perception in Robotics Class in FAU Sose 2024.